dcampogiani/UnderlinePageIndicator/README.md

 ![Demo](https://github.com/dcampogiani/UnderlinePageIndicator/blob/master/demo.gif?raw=true)

-This indicator will underline each tab text with, morphing its size while scrolling
+This indicator will underline each tab text, morphing its size while scrolling

 ## How to use